FAQ

 What is "Market Value"?

-Market Value is the median asking price for a VG+ (Very Good Plus) copy of that record on the Discogs marketplace, updated every day.
-It tells you what sellers are currently asking — which is the most relevant number if you are thinking about selling.
-VG+ is the standard because it is the most common tradeable condition for vinyl.
+Market Value is the median asking price for a VG+ copy of that record on the Discogs marketplace, updated daily.
+VG+ (Very Good Plus) is the Discogs standard for pricing and represents the most common tradeable condition for vinyl.

 Why is Market Value based on listing prices, not actual sales?

 Because listing prices are what you compete against as a seller.
 If 20 copies are listed at €30, that is the market you are entering.
-Sales History — what buyers actually paid — is shown separately on each record's detail page.
-Together they give you the full picture.
+What buyers actually paid is shown separately in Sales History on each record's detail page.

 Why does my record's Market Value look unrealistically high or low?

-A single outlier listing can skew the median — one seller pricing a common record at €200 will pull the number up, even if every other copy is listed at €25.
-This is a known limitation of listing-based pricing.
-When this happens, check the Sales History on the record page: what buyers have actually paid is a more reliable signal than a handful of unusual listings.
+A single outlier listing can skew the median.
+One seller pricing a common record at €200 will pull the number up even if every other copy is listed at €25.
+This is a limitation of listing-based pricing.
+When this happens, check the Sales History, where actual completed sales give a more accurate number.

 My record shows no Market Value.
 Why?

-There are currently no copies of that pressing listed for sale on Discogs, or the release has no marketplace data yet.
-This is common for very rare pressings, regional releases, or records that almost never trade.
-The value will appear as soon as a copy is listed.
+No copies of that pressing are currently listed for sale on Discogs, or the release has no marketplace data yet.
+This is common for rare pressings and regional releases.
+The value appears as soon as a copy is listed.

 How often does Market Value update?